fragarco/abasm/docs/en/abasm.md

 main              ; defines the global label 'main'
     ld a,32       ; first ASCII letter code in accumulator

-.loop             ; defines the local label 'loop'
+!loop             ; defines the local label 'loop'
     call &BB5A    ; CALL txt_output, the firmware output routine
-    inc  a        ; move to next character cp   128      ; have we done them all? jr   c,.loop  ; no - go back for another one
+    inc  a        ; move to next character cp   128      ; have we done them all? jr   c,!loop  ; no - go back for another one

 .end
-    jp   .end     ; infinite loop used as the program's end point
+    jp   end      ; infinite loop used as the program's end point

 ```